-The motor tank is full kindly switch off the motor, the motor tank is full kindly switch off the motor, the motor…. finally, someone got to it.
+The motor tank is full; kindly switch off the motor.
+The motor tank is full; kindly switch off the motor, the motor….
+Finally, someone got to it.
 This new mechanised alert that indicates that the water tank is now full is a recent addition to our family alarm.
-After few recent incidents of water overflowing from the tank mom thought it was best for the machines to take over the human duty.
+After a few recent incidents of water overflowing from the tank, Mom thought it was best for the machines to take over the human duty.
 And just like any other winter morning in Amritsar, the holy city of Punjab.
 Everyone was waiting for the water to warm so that they could proceed for a shower.

-Even though democracy is a sound instrument where every voice is heard equally but not all get obeyed as in the end it too like most things in life is a game of numbers, which is why even though my mother had to cancel her visit last minute because of an emergency case in our hospital she voted in compliance with her mother that the trip should not be postponed and that I should accompany her at all cost.
-Which was nothing less than a nightmare even though there is an incessant flow of love between us we still share an age gap of two generation.
-Which meant that during our entire trip there will be only one voice dictating, from the music to be played in the car to the actual speed of the car.
-In hindsight I knew it wasn’t her fault for my grandmother grew in an army family and then at a young age was married to an army officer.
+Even though democracy is a sound instrument where every voice is heard equally, not all get obeyed, as in the end, it too, like most things in life, is a game of numbers.
+Which is why even though my mother had to cancel her visit last minute because of an emergency case in our hospital, she voted in compliance with her mother that the trip should not be postponed and that I should accompany her at all costs.
+Which was nothing less than a nightmare.
+Even though there is an incessant flow of love between us, we still share an age gap of two generations.
+Which meant that during our entire trip there would be only one voice dictating everything, from the music to be played in the car to the actual speed of the car.
+In hindsight, I knew it wasn’t her fault, for my grandmother grew up in an army family and then, at a young age, was married to an army officer.
 Discipline and order were not just embedded in her DNA but were now part of her muscle memory.
-Which could be one of the reasons why she still even as an octogenarian is healthy enough to manages her farmhouse all by herself.
-But it was impossible for a young mind like mine to comprehend and put such view in perspective on an early winter morning.
+Which could be one of the reasons why, even as an octogenarian, she is still healthy enough to manage her farmhouse all by herself.
+But it was impossible for a young mind like mine to comprehend and put such a view in perspective on an early winter morning.

 With hesitation and discontent in my voice I walked and joined the chorus of noises bursting through my house.
 The breakfast was being placed, food was being packed for our journey, clothes were being ironed by the house help and the driver was cleaning the car with loud music being played on his phone, and my mother kept pointing at me while instructing the nurse on her intercom.

-At quarter past eight we all stood at the gate of our house, mom placing some sugar which according to the Indian mythology was essential whenever someone left the house for a journey.
-While on the other hand my grandmother who wore a white salwar kameez with a thick brown sweater and a shawl wrapped around her stood in the prayer room looking that photo of her husband that mom had placed on the wall next to the rest of the depart souls of our family.
-After giving few instructions to the driver and an exchange of warm hugs we finally started with our journey.
+At quarter past eight, we all stood at the gate of our house, mom placing some sugar, which according to Indian mythology was essential whenever someone left the house for a journey.
+On the other hand, my grandmother, who wore a white salwar kameez with a thick brown sweater and a shawl wrapped around her, stood in the prayer room, looking at the photo of her husband that mom had placed on the wall next to the rest of the departed souls of our family.
+After giving a few instructions to the driver and an exchange of warm hugs, we finally started our journey.

-Even though my head was still sleepy specially after my grandmother instructed to play religious hymns, my interest in the journey piqued after my grandmother instructed me to keep all the packed food and fruits in one basket and then placed it on the empty co-driver seat in-front, claiming “once you ate the food of our village you will never be able to rejoice your fast-food” and then like a well knitted thread she started to narrate stories, from partition to when my grandfather with just a dagger in his hand fought a Pathan who was on a horse back with a sword.
-Her stories engulfed me like a worm hole and even before they could be concluded we were at the outskirts of her town, Saidowal.
+Even though my head was still sleepy, especially after my grandmother instructed me to play religious hymns, my interest in the journey piqued after my grandmother instructed me to keep all the packed food and fruits in one basket and then placed it on the empty co-driver seat in-front, claiming “once you ate the food of our village, you will never be able to rejoice your Even though my head was still sleepy, especially after my grandmother instructed me to play religious hymns, my interest in the journey piqued after my grandmother instructed me to keep all the packed food and fruits in one basket and then placed it on the empty co-driver seat in front, claiming "once you ate the food of our village, you will never be able to rejoice your fast food," and then like a well-knitted thread she started to narrate stories, from partition to when my grandfather, with just a dagger in his hand, fought a Pathan who was on a horseback with a sword.
+Her stories engulfed me like a wormhole, and even before they could be concluded, we were on the outskirts of her town, Saidowal.

-Saidowal, a village in Nurmahal which is a sub tehsil in the city of Jalandhar, Punjab.
-Yesterday we had first planned to ride a train from Amritsar to Gumtali which is about 4 km from the Saidowal village and the only nearest railway station to it but there were hardly any private taxis available at the station which is why we choose to drive down ourselves even though the nearest main road which runs between between Phillaur and Nurmahal ends almost 2 km before the start of the village.
-After that you are riding on a road of dust and most certainly at your own risk.
-Even though the road throughout had a beautiful serene view of tress and endless farms we could not afford to let down our windows.
-It was unimaginable to see that same road was being used by buses, bull carts, tractors etc which led to a whirl wind of dust all around.
-I lost my back to the cracks on the road which lie as the broken and hollow promises of the state politicians.
+Saidowal, a village in Nurmahal, which is a sub-tehsil in the city of Jalandhar, Punjab.
+Yesterday we had first planned to ride a train from Amritsar to Gumtali which is about 4 km from the Saidowal village and the only nearest railway station to it, but there were hardly any private taxis available at the station, which is why we chose to drive down ourselves even though the nearest main road, which runs between Phillaur and Nurmahal, ends almost 2 km before the start of the village.
+After that, you are riding on a road of dust and most certainly at your own risk.
+Even though the road throughout had a beautiful, serene view of trees and endless farms, we could not afford to let down our windows.
+It was unbelievable to see how many different vehicles—buses, bull carts, tractors, etc.—were using the same road, creating a whirlwind of dust all around.
+I lost my back to the cracks in the road, which mirrored the broken and hollow promises of the state politicians.

 Unlike other small villages that we crossed on our way,